Online Schools in California

 For one, the state has hundreds of schools to choose from, ranging from small colleges to elite private universities.
 And if you're in one of the state's major cities, you're near dozens of educational options as well as several large companies in a variety of industries.
 To find out what you need to know about studying and working in California, check out the different sections of this guide:

 When you add the in-state schools to the array of online options available in California, there's a college and a major for pretty much everyone.

 A number of colleges within the California State University system offer online degrees, such as the state schools in Chico and Sacramento.
 Likewise, the prestigious University of California System offers lots of online courses and programs, as do many of the community colleges in California.
 If you're a state resident, you can likely qualify for in-state tuition at one of these programs.
-And then, of course, you have the option to attend many other online schools, such as the University of Phoenix and Arizona State University.
+And then, of course, you have the option to attend many other online schools, such as Arizona State University.

 One of the biggest advantages to distance education is flexibility, which can be especially appealing for nontraditional students or adults going back to college.
 Not having to travel to campus can be a big advantage, too — especially for rural students who might have a long drive to attend a school with the program they want, or those who live in big, traffic-laden cities such as Los Angeles.